WordPress How To: Quick Tips for Gathering Great Post Ideas

 If you have a blog, you have to be on the prowl at all times for great post ideas.
-You want to be thinking about the topics that not only are what your visitors want to read about, but that engage them.
+You want to be thinking about the topics that not only are what your visitors want to read about but also reflect your knowledge and expertise, which builds trust.
+Trust equals more business.